Yael Grobglas: Career

 In 2015, Grobglas starred along Yon Tumarkin and Danielle Jadelyn in JeruZalem, an English-language Israeli horror film.

 In March 2016, TVLine gave Grobglas an honorable mention for her performance in Jane the Virgin Chapter 36: "Leave it to Jane the Virgin's unsung MVP Yael Grobglas to turn the painful process of giving birth – to twins, no less! – into a comedic tour de force ...
 After witnessing Grobglas' impeccable ability to mix humor and emotion, we can't wait to see what challenges (and laughs) motherhood will bring for her character."

 In 2024, Daniel Feinberg of the Hollywood Reporter noted Yael's performance in the 2024 CBS series Matlock: "I also quite liked the one-off guest appearance by Jane the Virgin‘s Yael Grobglas.
 She plays a human lie detector working as a jury consultant and her return might be what it would take to get me to come back to Matlock at some point."

 Personal life

 Grobglas is married to Israeli businessman Artem Kroupenev, her high school sweetheart.
 They have a home in Tel Aviv, Israel.
-On 22 September 2019, Grobglas announced on Instagram that she was expecting her first child.
-On 17 January 2020, she announced that she had given birth to a baby girl, Arielle.
+In 2020, she gave birth to a baby girl, Arielle.

 Grobglas has mentioned she has a strong passion for food, cooking and hosting dinner parties in her spare time.
 She avoids eating meat, and in 2012, she became a pescetarian before moving to the United States.